 LoRaWAN uses primarily the 125kHz BW setting, but other proprietary protocols can utilize other BW settings.
 Changing the BW, SF, and CR changes the link budget and time on air, which results in a battery lifetime versus range tradeoff.

-Please use the LoRa Modem Calculator to evaluate the tradeoffs.
+Please refer to the online LoRa Calculator: LoRa Modem Calculator

 ADR is a method where the actual data rate is adjusted to ensure reliable packet delivery, optimal network performance, and scale for capacity.
 For example, nodes close to the gateway will use a higher data rate (shorter time on air) and a lower output power.